buzzer-re/Segments-Android/README.md

 ```
   react-native run-android
 ```

+Make sure to setup your [hardware](https://github.com/AandersonL/Segments-ESP32) before use all functions.

 This was a university project, so i didn't have enough time to make everything nicer on code. you will probably find some nasty things in the source, be free to change!